MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Campaign.md

 ### Arguments
 |Name|Type|Description|
 |-|-|-
 negativeKeywordList|[NegativeKeywordList](NegativeKeywordList.md)|The negative keyword list to add to this campaign.
-You may add a maximum of 20 lists.
+A campaign may contain a maximum of 20 lists.

 ### Returns
 |Type|Description|